awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 1. The instance enters the `InService` state and the health check grace period starts\.
 If the Auto Scaling group is associated with an Elastic Load Balancing load balancer, the instance is registered with the load balancer, and the load balancer starts checking its health\.
 After the health check grace period ends, Amazon EC2 Auto Scaling begins checking the health state of the instance\.

 1. The Auto Scaling group responds to a scale\-in event and begins terminating an instance\.
 If the Auto Scaling group is being used with Elastic Load Balancing, the terminating instance is first deregistered from the load balancer\.
-After it's deregistered, the instance stops accepting new connections and waits for existing connections to drain before continuing\.
+If connection draining is enabled for the load balancer, the instance stops accepting new connections and waits for existing connections to drain before completing the deregistration process\.

 1. The lifecycle hook puts the instance into a wait state \(`Terminating:Wait`\) and then performs a custom action\.